 - 10. Warning: Handle the optical drive at the side edges only.
-Do not touch or press anywhere else on the drive. - 11.
+Do not touch or press anywhere else on the drive.
+Refer to the next section, "Handling Slot-Load Optical Drives." - 11.
 Grasp the optical drive flex cable and use it as a pull tab as you tilt up the optical drive.
 Be careful where it can catch on cables.